WITH AN UNRECORDED 31st MAP

 TOMATSU Masanori, Muneyasu KAGEYAMA et al. Edo Kiriezu.
 A complete set of 31 Coloured Woodblock Maps of Tokyo.
-12mo., each bound in original pale blue wrappers, preserved in a contemporary wooden box.
+12mo, 165 x 90 folded, 490 x 535 unfolded, each bound in original pale blue wrappers, preserved in a contemporary wooden box.
 Edo: Owariya Seishichi, 1852-1864.

-A possibly unique set of these Tokyo maps consisting of a mix of the First and Revised Editions, but containing an unrecorded 31st part.
+A very special set of these Tokyo maps consisting of a mix of the first and revised editions, but containing an unrecorded 31st part.
 This part covered the Hacchobori district which was composed of the security administration; police, judge, defense, sheriff, etc. This colourful series of late Edo period maps depicts Tokyo's wards and the buildings, temples, shrines, gardens and residences therein.
 These maps represent not only a fine example of woodblock printing, but also remain an indispensable source of information on the architecture of Tokagawa Edo.

 Each map includes a legend delineating geographical and architectural elements by colour and shape: roads and bridges (yellow), rivers, lakes and ocean (blue), shrines and temples (red), fields and hills (green), and merchant houses or machiya (grey).
 Lesser noble residences are indicated by a black circle, higher ranking residences with a black square.
 Residences of even higher distinction are marked with the families' mon, or crest.
 Remarkably, nearly all residences also include the name of the inhabitant's family.